pvlib/pvlib-python/docs/sphinx/source/pvsystem.rst

 `module_parameters` and `inverter_parameters` contain the data
 necessary for computing DC and AC power using one of the available PVSystem methods.
-These attributes are typically specified using data from the :py:func:`~pvlib.pvsystem.retrieve_sam` function:
+Values for these attributes can be obtained from databases included with pvlib python by using the :py:func:`~pvlib.pvsystem.retrieve_sam` function:

 .. ipython:: python

+    # Load the database of CEC module model parameters
+    modules = pvsystem.retrieve_sam('cecmod')
     # retrieve_sam returns a dict. the dict keys are module names,
     # and the values are model parameters for that module
-    modules = pvsystem.retrieve_sam('cecmod')
     module_parameters = modules['Canadian_Solar_Inc__CS5P_220M']
+    # Load the database of CEC inverter model parameters
     inverters = pvsystem.retrieve_sam('cecinverter')
     inverter_parameters = inverters['ABB__MICRO_0_25_I_OUTD_US_208__208V_']
     system_one_array = pvsystem.PVSystem(module_parameters=module_parameters,
                                          inverter_parameters=inverter_parameters)

 The module and/or inverter parameters can also be specified manually.
-This is useful for specifying modules and inverters that are not included in the supplied databases.
-It is also useful for specifying systems for use with the PVWatts models, as demonstrated in :ref:`designphilosophy`.
+This is useful for modules or inverters that are not included in the supplied databases, or when using the PVWatts model, as demonstrated in :ref:`designphilosophy`.

-The `losses_parameters` attribute contains data that may be used with methods that calculate system losses.
-At present, these methods include only :py:meth:`PVSystem.pvwatts_losses
-<pvlib.pvsystem.PVSystem.pvwatts_losses>` and
-:py:func:`pvsystem.pvwatts_losses <pvlib.pvsystem.pvwatts_losses>`, but
-we hope to add more related functions and methods in the future.

 The attributes `modules_per_string` and `strings_per_inverter` are used in the :py:meth:`~pvlib.pvsystem.PVSystem.scale_voltage_current_power`